 Felix M. Key - PI

 I am a Max Planck Research Group Leader at the MPI for Infection Biology.
-Previously I was a postdoc fellow in the lab of Tami Lieberman at MIT (Cambridge, USA).
-Before that I worked as a postdoc associate in the department of Johannes Krause at the MPI for the Science of Human History (Jena, Germany).
+Previously I was a postdoc fellow in the lab of Tami Lieberman at MIT (Cambridge, USA), where I identified rapid on-person microbial evolution being associated with chronic disease.
+Before that I worked as a postdoc associate in paleomicrobiology with Johannes Krause at the MPI for the Science of Human History (Jena, Germany), providing first molecular evidence that the transition from a hunter-gatherer to agricultural lifestyle during prehistory has led to the emergence of human adapted pathogens.
 I completed my PhD in population genetics under the supervision of Aida Andrés in the department of Svante Pääbo at the MPI for Evolutionary Anthropology (Leipzig, Germany).

 My current research involves the development and application of methods to integrate population genomic datasets to understand the evolution of bacterial pathogens on a historical (ancient DNA) and rapid (within person) time scale.
 CV (last update 04/2020) Twitter GoogleScholar